How big is the Grand Canyon?

 How do I get to the Grand Canyon?

-A backcountry permit is only required for overnight camping.
-Day hikers are not required to have a permit.
+A Grand Canyon backcountry permit is only required for overnight camping.
+You do not need a permit to hike the canyon during the day.

 Are there any fees to enter the Grand Canyon?